luque-gh/newman/README.md

 When this voltage is achieved, the **SHORT OUT** begins.
 After that, a new **FIRING** phase begins reconnecting the battery bank to the coil.

+The cycle is activated in the range 135° to 225° and determined by the printed part **Commutator-Disc-90Deg**.
+Each activation range requires an independent coil and circuit.
+In the test setup and videos, only one coil is used, but it is possibile to use two coils and activate in the range -45° to 45° as well.

 ## Schematic

 Created using **Fritzing 0.9.3**.